hissy-cat-studio/Mythic/README.md

 # Mythic
-A set collection, worker placement, double push your/our luck game about the discovery of Mythic creatures
+A Set Collection, Worker Placement, Push Y/Our luck game about the discovery of Mythic creatures.

 Copyright 2019 Hissy Cat Studio